Mark E. Kingdon: Awards

 In 2003, Kingdon received the Institutional Investor/Alternative Investment News Lifetime Achievement Award.
 In 2005, Kingdon received Columbia College's John Jay Award for distinguished professional achievement as well as the Alexander Hamilton Award, the highest honor that Columbia College bestows upon its alumni.

 Personal life and family

 Kingdon is married to Anla Cheng, a senior partner of private equity firm Sino-Century who also founded the New York-based news platform, SupChina.
 Cheng was also a senior investment banker with Robert Fleming & Co.
-She sits on the Committee of 100 and is a trustee of Columbia Global Centers, East Asia.
-Cheng is now under investigation by the US Senate concerning her Sup China (now renamed ‘The China Project’) business being a home for Chinese Communist Party Agents.
-Investigations are continuing as of late 2022.
 His daughter, Jessica Kingdon, is an Academy Award-nominated director and producer known for her 2021 documentary, Ascension.